Avian Expert Articles

 yellow-headed Amazon parrot

-Lafeber’s Global Parrot Conservation Spotlight February 2023: Yellow-Headed Amazons of Belize
+Lafeber’s Global Parrot Conservation Spotlight February 2023: Yellow-Headed Amazons Of Belize

 Yellow-headed Amazon parrots are fairly common as pet companions, but their wild counterparts are quickly declining in their native habitats.
 This month’s Lafeber’s Global Parrot Conservation Spotlight takes us to Belize, where the Belize Bird Rescue (BBR), in close collaboration with TIDE (Toledo Institute for Development and Environment), has been leading conservation efforts to save and rehabilitate vulnerable yellow-headed Amazon chicks as well as rehabilitate former captive parrots for release back into the wild.